ENVIRONMENTAL SCIENCE AND SOCIETY - 2022/3

 The summative assessment for this module consists of:

-- Ten-page group work report completed during module week (20% of module marks)
+- Environmental risk assessment report completed during module week (20% of module marks)

 - 3000 word individual post-module coursework consisting of short-answer questions (80% of module marks)